 How to Extract and Use a Provisioning Profile

-Appdome allows signing an app via the Sign tab, by using any of the following methods:
+Appdome allows signing an app via the Sign tab by using any of the following methods:

-• Auto-DEV Private Signing
+- Auto-DEV Private Signing

 Allows you to sign the app without uploading the signing certificate to Appdome’s cloud service.

 Appdome provides you with a script (.sh file), which runs on your trusted environment and signs the app by using your credentials (certificate and password) as input.
-For details, see topic How to Automate Secure iOS App Code Signing in DevOps CI/CD.
+For more details, see How to Automate Secure iOS App Code Signing in DevOps CI/CD.

 As part of the Appdome signing process of secured iOS apps, by using either Auto-dev Private Signing or Signing on Appdome, you are required to extract and upload a Provisioning Profile and an entitlement file for each executable in the app, and when using signing on Appdome, a P12 certificate and its password.